aws-samples/eks-blueprints-for-proton/README.md

 Retrieve the role ARN and the S3 bucket name from the stack above and update the [env-config.json](./env_config.json) file in your GitHub repository.
 Make sure to update the `region` parameter to the region you are using.

+> Remember to commit and push these changes to your GitHub repository

 Create two IAM users that you will be using to mimic the `platform administrator` and the `developer`:
 - `protonadmin` (with the AWS managed `AWSProtonFullAccess` policy)
 - `protondev` (with the AWS managed `AWSProtonDeveloperAccess` policy)